appseconnect/docs/_posts/Connectors/Technology Connectors/Database/2018-12-11-OLEDB-Credentials.md

 * Provide the Username and Password of the database server.
 Apply the Allow saving password checkbox.
 * Select the database, from the dropdown option, present on that Server.
 ![OledbAdapter-OP-DataLink3](/staticfiles/connectors/media/technology-connector/OledbAdapter-OP-DataLink3.png)

-**Protip:** It is mandatory to apply the allow saving password checkbox, else it will not allow login to the database which will cause failure while
-Testing the Connection and Validation
-{: .notice--info}

 6. Click on Test Connection.
 A success message pops up on successful connection.
 ![OledbAdapter-OP-TestConnectionSuccess](/staticfiles/connectors/media/technology-connector/OledbAdapter-OP-TestConnectionSuccess.png)
 7. On successful connection, the connection string field on the App Configuration Window gets auto-generated.
 The Connection string comprises of the following elements.